0xPolygonID/docs/docs/quick-start-demo.md

     <img width="900" src={useBaseUrl("img/quick-start-demo/web-wallet-verification.png")}></img>
 </div>

-5. And finally, the proof is generated.
-The verifier will check the revocation status and some additional information.
-The proof is then sent and validated by the verifier.
-You will receive the following response on the Query builder website:
+5. Finally, the proof is generated and sent to the verifier.
+The verifier will then check the revocation status and any additional information to validate the proof.
+You will receive the following response on the Query Builder website:
 <div align="center">
     <img width="600" src={useBaseUrl("img/quick-start-demo/verifier-validation.png")}></img>
 </div>